0x90JMP/0x90JMP.github.io/blog/pythonAesXor/readme.md

 ## Overview

-We will create a simple python3 Crypter.
-The script will take raw shell code, in hex string format and encrypt it with AES encryption.
-The encrypted shell code will finally be encoded into a base64 string, ready to be used in a C# process injection executable.
+We will create a simple python3 script.
+The script will take raw shellcode, in hex string format and encrypt it with AES encryption.
+The encrypted shellcode will finally be encoded into a base64 string, ready to be used in a C# process injection executable.

 In this example, we will aim to reduce our detection rate on [AntiScan.me](https://antiscan.me/).
 To start we will use a basic process injection technique, by calling native DLLs with P/Invoke.
-This technique is not advanced and will not completely bypass antivirus detection, but it should show reductions in detection rates, when we encrypt the shell code.
+This technique is not advanced and will not completely bypass antivirus detection, but it should show reductions in detection rates, when we encrypt the shellcode.

 ## The C# Process Injector